NativeScript/NativeScript/README.md

 ## Angular 2

 We are [working together with the Google Angular JS team](http://angularjs.blogspot.com/2015/12/building-mobile-apps-with-angular-2-and.html) to make Angular 2.0 work on top of NativeScript.
-To follow our progress, check out the following links:

-- [NativeScript Angular 2.0 plugin](https://www.npmjs.com/package/nativescript-angular) - This plugin is the only thing you need to install in order to enable Angular 2.0 in NativeScript.
-- [TodoMVC sample](//github.com/NativeScript/sample-ng-todomvc) - The classic TodoMVC sample implemented with NativeScript and Angular 2.0.
+[To use Angular 2 and NativeScript please follow the getting started article](http://docs.nativescript.org/angular/tutorial/ng-chapter-0).

 ![](https://ga-beacon.appspot.com/UA-111455-24/nativescript/nativescript?pixel)